-- fixed payments, including in-substance fixed payments; - variable lease payments that depend on an index or a rate, initially measured using the index or rate as at the commencement date; - amounts expected to be payable under a residual value guarantee; And - the exercise price under a purchase option that the Group is reasonably certain to exercise and penalties for early termination of a lease unless the Group is reasonably certain not to terminate early
+- i. fixed payments, including in-substance fixed payments; - ii. variable lease payments that depend on an index or a rate, initially measured using the index or rate as at the commencement date; - iii. amounts expected to be payable under a residual value guarantee; and - iv. the exercise price under a purchase option that the Group is reasonably certain to exercise and penalties for early termination of a lease unless the Group is reasonably certain not to terminate early